4s6ggs/icom-icm710-vfo/README.md

 * RIT control
 * RF Level control
 * Serial communication configuration
-* COM Port monitoring
-* Radio synchronization

-The project is designed to provide a simple and practical Windows control interface for the IC-M710.

-> **Important:** The radio, remote-control interface, connector wiring, electrical interface, and CI-V configuration must be correctly configured before using this application.

----

-# Current Release — v1.0.7

-## What's New in v1.0.7

-Version **1.0.7** adds a dedicated communication page and new radio-control functions while keeping the v1.0.6 S-Meter functionality.

-### v1.0.7 Features

-* Separate Communication / COM Port page
-* COM Port selection
-* Baud Rate selection
-* Controller ID configuration
-* Radio ID configuration
-* Connect / Disconnect control
 * COM Port Monitor

-* RIT Control
-* RF Level Control
-* Improved communication workflow
-* Improved communication monitoring
-* Main-page radio controls
+The project is designed to provide a simple Windows interface for operating and monitoring an IC-M710 from a computer.

+> **Important:** The radio, remote-control interface, connector wiring, and electrical interface must be correctly configured before using the application.

 ---

-# v1.0.7 — Communication Page

-Version 1.0.7 moves communication configuration into a dedicated page.

-The Communication page contains:

-* COM Port
-* Baud Rate
-* Controller ID
-* Radio ID
-* CONNECT / DISCONNECT
-* COM Port Monitor

-This keeps serial communication settings separate from the normal radio-control interface.

----

-# v1.0.7 — COM Port Monitor

-The COM Port Monitor allows the operator to observe communication between the Windows controller and the IC-M710.

-It can be used for:

-* Checking the serial connection
-* Troubleshooting communication problems
-* Monitoring transmitted commands
-* Monitoring radio responses
-* Testing a new interface
-* Checking the selected COM port
-* Confirming that the interface is active

-The monitor is particularly useful when setting up the controller for the first time.

----

-# v1.0.7 — RIT Control

-Version 1.0.7 adds **RIT — Receive Incremental Tuning** control to the Main page.

-RIT allows the receive frequency to be adjusted independently for fine receive-frequency correction.

-This can be useful when a received station is slightly offset from the desired receive frequency.

----

-# v1.0.7 — RF Level Control

-Version 1.0.7 adds **RF Level Control** to the Main page.

-The RF Level control provides additional control and monitoring of the radio's RF/signal level during operation.

-This control is available directly from the main radio-control interface.

-> The actual RF-level behavior depends on the IC-M710, its CI-V implementation, and the connected interface.

----

-# Main Features
+# Features

 ## VFO and Frequency Control

-The controller provides:

-* Direct frequency entry
-* Direct frequency setting
+* Frequency entry and direct frequency setting
 * Frequency readback
 * Full VFO operation
 * Amateur-band quick selection
 * Mouse-wheel tuning
-* Manual tuning-speed selection
+* Manual tuning-step selection
 * Automatic tuning acceleration
+* 100 Hz to 1 MHz tuning steps

 ### Full VFO Range